Galactic bulge: Classical bulges

 indicating that they have never experienced a major merger.

-The bulgeless galaxy fraction of the Universe has remained roughly constant for at least the last 8 billion years.
+The number of bulge-less galaxies in the Universe has remained roughly constant for at least the last 8 billion years.

 In contrast, about 2/3 of galaxies in dense galaxy clusters (such as the Virgo Cluster) do possess a classical bulge, demonstrating the disruptive effect of their crowding.

 Disk-like bulges

 Astronomers refer to the distinctive spiral-like bulge of galaxies such as ESO 498-G5 as disc-type bulges, or pseudobulges.

 Many bulges have properties more similar to those of the central regions of spiral galaxies than elliptical galaxies.
 They are often referred to as pseudobulges or disky-bulges.
 These bulges have stars that are not orbiting randomly, but rather orbit in an ordered fashion in the same plane as the stars in the outer disk.
 This contrasts greatly with elliptical galaxies.

 Subsequent studies (using the Hubble Space Telescope) show that the bulges of many galaxies are not devoid of dust, but rather show a varied and complex structure.
 This structure often looks similar to a spiral galaxy, but is much smaller.
 Giant spiral galaxies are typically 2–100 times the size of those spirals that exist in bulges.
 Where they exist, these central spirals dominate the light of the bulge in which they reside.
 Typically the rate at which new stars are formed in pseudobulges is similar to the rate at which stars form in disk galaxies.
 Sometimes bulges contain nuclear rings that are forming stars at much higher rate (per area) than is typically found in outer disks, as shown in NGC 4314 (see photo).